pierrepeterlongo/back_to_sequences/README.md

 We indexed: one million kmers (exactly 995,318) of length 31.

-We queried: from 10,000 to 200 million reads, each of length 100.
+We queried: from 10,000 reads to 200 million reads, each of length 100.

 | Number of reads | Time genouest | Time mac |  max RAM |
 |-----------------|----------|---|---|